How exactly do you say I want in Italian? Are there more ways to say it?

 I want, I would like…

-For example, you could hear…
+For example, you might hear…

 Che cosa desidera?